Fishing Tips and Resources for Leech Lake

 Seasonal patterns and presentations for walleye, northern pike, muskie, bass, perch, sunfish, crappie and eelpout.
 Information provided by Leech Lake’s legendary fishing guide and MN Fishing Hall of Fame inductee, Al Maas.
+Good Luck!

 If you are looking for quality largemouth bass fishing look no further – Leech Lake will not disappoint you.
 The average size is on par with the top bass fisheries in the nation.
 Catch and release is advised in order to maintain this great fishing.
 Boy Bay and River, Headquarters Bay, Sucker Bay and River, Shingobee Bay, Waboose Bay, Leech River, Steamboat Bay and Moonlight Bay are all prime bass areas.
 Other smaller bay areas with heavy cover are also scattered around the lake.